Decentralized Access Control

 To get started building with these tools right away, check out the SDK install guide.
 Otherwise, keep reading to get a better understanding of the types of use cases decentralized encryption can be used to enable.

 Introduction to Encryption

 Encryption is a fundamental application of public key cryptography.
 A core building block of modern security infrastructure on the Internet, public key cryptography plays a pivotal role in enabling secure communication and preserving data integrity when we interact online.

 At a high level, encryption is the process of transforming some plaintext data into ciphertext using a specialized algorithm.
 This renders the content unreadable and indistinguishable from random text to anyone without the proper decryption key.

 Exploring Decentralized Access Control with Lit

-Lit’s threshold encryption network can be used to introduce private and permissioned data to a host of application categories, specifically by offering a solution to the “public-by-default” nature of blockchains and public storage networks.
-The Lit software can be applied generally, agnostic to the storage provider and desired use case.
-Lit provides the capacity for assigning arbitrary logic (“access control conditions”) for condition-based access control and encryption.
-Some possible use cases for this functionality include:
+The Lit network can be used to introduce private and permissioned data to a host of application categories, specifically addressing the “public-by-default” nature of blockchains and storage networks like IPFS.
+Lit can be applied generally, agnostic to the storage provider being used and desired use case.
+Possible applications include: